 Alternatively, if you need a lot more time, you can always freeze them.

 How To Freeze Cherries

 There are a few ways to freeze cherries.
 Several of them, like sugar pack or syrup pack, require a bit more hands-on time.
 If you’d like to read more about these, visit the Michigan State Universite site for more details (MSU).

 Below, I’m going to cover the easiest method, that is freezing whole cherries.
 It takes only a couple of minutes, so you should be able to do it even if it’s late in the evening and you really don’t feel like it.
 Here’s how it goes:

 - Prep the cherries.
 Remove the stems, then wash and dry the fruit thoroughly.
 Pit the cherries if you like, so you don’t have to do it after thawing.

 - Flash freeze the fruit.
 Lay the cherries out in a single layer on a baking sheet, in a way they don’t touch one another.
 Then put the baking sheet into the freezer for a couple of hours.
 I usually do it overnight.
-For more detailed instruction, check out our guide to flash freezing.

 - Transfer the frozen fruit into an airtight container or freezer bag.
 Add a label with name and date if you like, and throw it back in the freezer.

 When it comes to thawing, the simplest way to go about it is to leave the fruit in the fridge overnight.
 If you’re short on time, put them in a freezer bag and into lukewarm water.
 That will speed things up, but the whole process will still take at least 2 hours.